July 9, 2014

 All of these are normal considerations: you’re fine-tuning the way you’re going to make more rapid progress towards your goal.
 But then you look more closely at this compass that you have been using, and you realize that the magnet part has actually come loose.
 This means that the needle might now be pointing in a completely different direction that bears no relation to North: it might have rotated some unknown number of laps or parts of a lap.

 Within a utilitarian context, one can perhaps try to explicate it as follows: a crucial consideration is a consideration that radically changes the expected value of pursuing some high-level subgoal.
 The idea here is that you have some evaluation standard that is fixed, and you form some overall plan to achieve some high-level subgoal.
 This is your idea of how to maximize this evaluation standard.
 A crucial consideration, then, would be a consideration that radically changes the expected value of achieving this subgoal, and we will see some examples of this.
-Now if you widen the context not limited to some utilitarian context, then you might want to retreat to these earlier more informal formulations, because one of the things that could be questioned is utilitarianism itself.
-But for most of this talk we will be kind of thinking about that component.
+Now if you stop limiting your view to some utilitarian context, then you might want to retreat to these earlier more informal formulations, because one of the things that could be questioned is utilitarianism itself.
+But for most of this talk we will be thinking about that component.

 Let’s take this question: “Should I vote in the national election?”
 At the sort of “level one” of reasoning, you think, “Yes, I should vote to put a better candidate in office.”
 That clearly makes sense.